 - Willfulness to train and develop

-- Commitment to company procedures
+- Adherence to company procedures

 Why is it important for pilots to be proficient in more than one language?